 Additional absentee voting locations are available in both Rice County and Dakota County.
 The City of Northfield absentee location serves as the Northern Service Center for Rice County.
 In addition to ballots for all City of Northfield residents, ballots are available for all Rice County precincts.

-Voters may have an absentee ballot mailed to them by completing the Minnesota Absentee Ballot Application and returning it to your respective County:
+Voters may have an absentee ballot mailed to them by requesting an absentee ballot for the Presidential Nomination Primary online or by completing the Presidential Nomination Primary paper application and returning it to your respective County:

 Rice County Government Services Center